progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	*.[oa]
 	*~

 La primera línea le dice a Git que ignore cualquier archivo cuyo nombre termine en .o o .a - archivos objeto que suelen ser producto de la compilación de código.
 La segunda línea le dice a Git que ignore todos los archivos que terminan en tilde (`~`), usada por muchos editores de texto, como Emacs, para marcar archivos temporales.
-También puedes incluir directorios log, tmp, pid, documentación generada automáticamente, etc. Configurar un archivo .gitignore antes de empezar a trabajar suele ser una buena idea, para así no confirmar archivos que no quieres en tu repositorio Git.
+También puedes incluir directorios de log, temporales, documentación generada automáticamente, etc. Configurar un archivo .gitignore antes de empezar a trabajar suele ser una buena idea, para así no confirmar archivos que no quieres en tu repositorio Git.

 > The first line tells Git to ignore any files ending in .o or .a — object and archive files that may be the product of building your code.
 The second line tells Git to ignore all files that end with a tilde (`~`), which is used by many text editors such as Emacs to mark temporary files.
 You may also include a log, tmp, or pid directory; automatically generated documentation; and so on.
 Setting up a .gitignore file before you get going is generally a good idea so you don’t accidentally commit files that you really don’t want in your Git repository.